-It’s been a rough ride for primary health care providers in New Zealand over the past two months to say the very least.
+It’s been a rough ride for primary health care providers in New Zealand over the past few months to say the very least.
 At the beginning of lockdown in late March, they had just two days to transform their practices.
 Most went from delivering nearly 100% of their consultations in person, to delivering around 75% of these online.

 A new way of operating that works for everyone?